A-Z of health

 Staphylococcal food poisoning

-In most cases of staphylococcal food poisoning, you should be able to treat the symptoms at home without the need for medical attention.
-If you have food poisoning, make sure you do not become dehydrated because this will make you feel worse and will slow your recovery time.
+Most cases of staphylococcal food poisoning can be treated at home without the need of medical attention.
+It's important to make sure you do not become dehydrated because this will slow your recovery time.

 Read more about treating food poisoning.